pattuzzoj/utilify-docs/docs/en/docs/date/formatTime.md

 # formatTime
 Formats a `Date` instance into a string based on the specified format.
-The default format is `"hh:mm:ss"`.
+The default format is `"hh:mm"`.

 ## Syntax
 ```typescript